 Once generated, validator keys are transferred from the Desktop app to KeyVault remote signer using secure SSH communication.
 It is important to note that withdrawal and seed information is never transferred to KeyVault, only the validator keys intended to sign emerging blocks.

 KeyVault Remote Signer Management

-The troubleshooting functionality constantly monitors the status of a user’s KeyVault instance, automatically identifying any problems or maintenance needs and notifying the user to return to the App to perform management tasks.
-Once the user opts-in, Blox Live conveniently takes care of the technical details.
+The troubleshooting functionality monitors the status of a user’s KeyVault instance, automatically identifying any problems or maintenance needs and notifying the user to return to the App to perform management tasks.
+Once the user opts-in, Blox Live takes care of the technical details.
 Updates and resets are never completed automatically as it is imperative that a user maintain complete control over the management of their validator.

 Validator Monitoring Dashboard